aspose-words/Aspose.Words-API-References/english/net/aspose.words.lists/listlevel/geteffectivevalue/_index.md

 ---
 title: GetEffectiveValue
 second_title: Aspose.Words for .NET API Reference
-description: Reports the string representation of the ListLevelaspose.words.lists/listlevel/ object for the specified index of the list item.
-Parameters specify the NumberStyleaspose.words/numberstyle/ and an optional format string used when Custom is specified.
+description: Reports the string representation of the ListLevel object for the specified index of the list item.
+Parameters specify the NumberStyle and an optional format string used when Custom is specified.
 type: docs
 weight: 190
 url: /net/aspose.words.lists/listlevel/geteffectivevalue/